antonmi/espec/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/espec.svg?style=flat-square)](https://hex.pm/packages/espec)

 ##### ESpec is a BDD test framework for Elixir.
-It is NOT a wrapper around ExUnit but the independent test framework written from scratch.

 ESpec is inspired by RSpec and the main idea is to be close to its perfect DSL.